likhith263/olms_DBMS/Readme.md

 ### 2. Database Configuration
 1. Open **phpMyAdmin**.
 2. Create a new database named **`library`**.
-3. Import the `library.sql` file (available inside the zip package).
+3. Import the `library.sql` file (available inside the zip package)

 ---